 Scope

 This article provides education regarding pharmacological strategies used in sedation of the agitated patient in Emergency Departments.
-Non-pharmacological strategies for managing agitated patients, not addressed here, should also always be employed, usually before sedation is considered.
+Non-pharmacological strategies for managing agitated patients and the assessment and management of contributory pathology, should also always be employed, often before sedation is considered.; these topics are beyond the scope of this article.

 For information regarding lawful rights to use restraint and sedation and when to consider the use of restrictive practices consult our Resources Regarding Restraint & Detention of Patients in Emergency Departments.